0silver00/getCodeSection/README.md

 # getCodeSection
-get Section Header and print .text
+Get section header and print .text
+Calculated with MD5